I’ve often thought that the look and feel of the modern Formula 1 silhouette plateaued somewhere in the late 1990s.

 There’s a part of me that really wished it had opted for that.
 Here was a car with its narrow front track and spaceship looks that could truly change public perception of what a racing car looked like.
 Here was a car that captured that childhood wonder that comes with seeing something out of this world and mould-breaking.
 It could have defined the series with an individual USP that instead has been fighting, unfairly through circumstance, dwindling consumer interest.

 F1 cars are supposed to be fast, and thankfully they are again, but they are also supposed to look and feel like the very edge of technological understanding when perceived by those experiencing it for the first time.
-I don’t think I’m the only one that thought that when this year’s batch was unveiled to the public, they looked disappointingly, unsurprisingly, similar to that which had gone before.
+I don’t think I’m the only one who thought that when this year’s batch was unveiled to the public, they looked disappointingly, unsurprisingly, similar to that which had gone before.